How the west brought war to ukraine

 WHO IS RESPONSIBLE FOR THE UKRAINE WAR?

 Washington and the mainstream media assert that Vladimir Putin is a Hitler-like expansionist who invaded Ukraine in an unprovoked land grab.
-If you disagree—or even if you are unsure—-you may be called “Putin’s puppet” or a “dupe of the Kremlin.”
+If you disagree—or even if you are unsure—you may be called “Putin’s puppet” or a “dupe of the Kremlin.”

 In this book, I present the other side of the story.
 I show that Russia’s invasion is best understood as a response to misguided and provocative Western policies, especially to the encroachment of U.S. and NATO forces on Russia’s borders.
 Had the shoe been on the other foot—had Russia acted toward the U.S the way the U.S acted toward Russia—Washington would have gone to war, too.